fishyfuntime/Hello-World/README.md

 # Hello-World
-This is place to store ideas for my game that i intend to make.
+This is place to store ideas for my game that I intend to make.